Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 }
 ```

-You can modify the path where the logs are saved and the log level by modifying the paramter **file** like the following:
+You can modify the path where the logs are saved and the log level by modifying the parameter `file` like the following:

 ```js
 ...